 Fire breaks out at Suffolk prison

-Fire engines have been called to the scene of a fire at HMP Highpoint prison in Suffolk.
+Ambulance and fire crews were called to the scene of a fire at HM Highpoint South prison in Suffolk.

 You may also want to watch:

 The East of England Ambulance Service has been approached for comment.

 - 1 Film crews shooting new Netflix film in Suffolk village

 - 2 Two mega prisons for 3,500 inmates set to be built near RAF base

 - 3 Five people injured in 'violent disorder' at Newmarket racecourse

 - 4 Town sign 6ft 5ins striker as Nsiala, Jackson and Barry all start for U23s